HOUSING CHOICE VOUCHER PROGRAM (HUD OR SECTION 8)

 From: Area IV Agency on Aging and Community Action Programs

-Effective September 18, 2019, Area IV Agency on Aging and Community Action Programs (Area IV) on behalf of the Indiana Housing and Community Development Authority (IHCDA) funded by the U.S. Housing and Urban Development will close the Section 8 Housing Choice Voucher (HCV) Waiting List for CARROLL, CLINTON, WHITE counties and the part of Tippecanoe County outside the cities of Lafayette and West Lafayette.
+Effective August 10, 2020, Area IV Agency on Aging and Community Action Programs (AREA IV) on behalf of the Indiana Housing and Community Development Authority (IHCDA) funded by the U.S. Department of Housing and Urban Development will open the Section 8 Housing Choice Voucher (HCV) Waiting List for Carroll County, Clinton County, Tippecanoe County (excluding within the City Limits of Lafayette and West Lafayette), and White County.

 AN EQUAL OPPORTUNITY HOUSING AGENCY